Mauna Loa Solar Observatory

-Mauna Loa Solar Observatory (MLSO) is a solar observatory located on the slopes of Mauna Loa on the island of Hawaii in the U.S. state of Hawaii.
-It is operated by the High Altitude Observatory (HAO), a laboratory within the National Center for Atmospheric Research (NCAR).
-The MLSO sits on property managed by the Mauna Loa Observatory (MLO), which is part of the U.S. Department of Commerce National Oceanic and Atmospheric Administration (NOAA).
-MLSO was built in 1965.
+The Mauna Loa Solar Observatory (MLSO) is a solar observatory located on the slopes of Mauna Loa on the island of Hawai'i in the U.S. state of Hawaii.
+Built in 1965, the MLSO is operated by the High Altitude Observatory (HAO), a laboratory within the National Center for Atmospheric Research (NCAR), and is situated on property managed by the Mauna Loa Observatory.

-The MLSO is tasked with monitoring the solar atmosphere and recording data on plasmic and energetic emissions from the chromosphere and corona.
+The MLSO is tasked with monitoring the Sun's atmosphere through observation of the chromosphere and corona.
 Studies of coronal mass ejections (CMEs) are also conducted at MLSO.
-A number of non-solar astronomical observatories are located at the site.
-The MLSO instruments record images of the solar disk and limb every 3 minutes for 3–10 hours daily starting at 17:00 UT, weather permitting.